Zheqi-Fan/VIXDirectSpike/README.md

 > **Replication package for:**
 >
-> Fan, Z., Ryu, D., & Ye, Y. (2026). *Valuation of VIX derivatives: Incorporating larger spikes in volatility-of-volatility dynamics.*
+> Fan, Z., Ryu, D., & Ye, Y. (2026). *Valuation of VIX derivatives: Incorporating larger spikes in volatility-of-volatility dynamics.* Journal of Derivatives, Accepted

 This repository contains the full replication code for the above paper.
 The project studies VIX option pricing under a continuous-time stochastic volatility model augmented with shot-noise variance jumps (compound Poisson process with exponentially decaying magnitudes).
 Three model specifications are studied: